yehia67/documentation/iota-js/0.1/account-module/how-to-guides/create-and-manage-cda.md

     // iota://MBREWACWIPRFJRDYYHAAME…AMOIDZCYKW/?timeout_at=1548337187&multi_use=1
     ```

-2. To send a transaction to a CDA that's been serialized into a magnet link, pass the magent link to the `parseCDAMagnet()` method, then and pass the result to the`sendToCDA()` method
+2. To send a transaction to a CDA that's been serialized into a magnet link, pass the magnet link to the `parseCDAMagnet()` method, then and pass the result to the`sendToCDA()` method

     ```js
      const magnetLink = 'iota://MBREWACWIPRFJRDYYHAAME…AMOIDZCYKW/?timeout_at=1548337187&multi_use=1&expected_amount=0';